Investigate, Discover & Design: Developing Critical Thinking Skills through Sci & Eng I, II & III

 - mechanical and electrical engineering

-As students observe, record (through writing, pictures photographs, role play), design and test, they organically develop the habits, practices, mindset and vocabulary of scientists and engineers.
+As students observe, record (through writing, pictures photographs, role play), design and test, they organically develop the habits, practices, mindset and vocabularies of scientists and engineers.
 Importantly, they have a joyful time doing so.
-Through this tour-de-force of experimentation, activities and design challenges, students develop critical and creative thinking skills, which they can apply to all areas of their learning.
+Through regular experimentation, activities, and design challenges, students become eager to:

-- beginning to explore how to control for variables
+- identify variables and explore how to control for them

-- taking risks and learning the value of making mistakes
+- take risks and learn the value of making mistakes